-While I’m waiting for the fast forward button on our favorite mahjong manga, I’m working through my steam backlog.
+While I’m waiting for the fast-forward button on our favorite mahjong manga, I’m working on my steam backlog.
 Currently, I’m playing a famous visual novel – the one and only – Clannad!
 I’m sure you’ve heard of it and its infamous ability to draw tears to your eyes.

 There will be spoilers within this post, so kindly push the back button if you don’t want to be spoiled.

 First stop, Miyazawa Yukine!

 You might be wondering why Yukine’s route first?

 Most of the guides you’ve probably looked over have this as the recommended order: